relab/thesis-proposals/admin/master-thesis-proposal-guide.md

 *How much does methodology/technology X improve metric M when applied to problem Y?*

 In your project description you should make clear that your research question is at the frontier of science, how you want to evaluate it, and why it is a plausible approach.
+Finally, you should plan a flexible scope in case things turn out harder or easier than expected.
 Use the [project description template](master-thesis-description-template.md) as a starting point.

 ## Frontier of Science